apache/infrastructure-asfyaml/README.md

     master: {}
 ~~~

-Branches that are not in your `.asf.yaml` file or are not dictionary entries are not protected.
+Branches that are not in your `.asf.yaml` file or are not dictionary entries are not protected and existing branch protections rules will be removed from them.

 To completely remove all branch protection rules, set the protected_branches section to null: